Accounts Receivable Factoring

 The right invoice factoring solution should provide a speedy way to apply for and receive cash.
 Thanks to AI, automation, and integration with accounting software, FundThrough eliminates the time-consuming paperwork and approval process associated with business loans and other financing options, speeding up your access to working capital.

-2. You need flexibility with no long-term commitments
+2. You need flexible funding with no long-term commitments

 You tap into cash only when you need it and choose the invoices you want to fund, when you want to fund.
 Take something you already have – unpaid invoices – and turn it into a tool for cash flow—all without committing to longer-term debt.
 Just make sure your factoring partner doesn’t require any long-term factoring contracts, or monthly minimum factoring volume.